Heartbreak Ridge: Accolades

 The film won the BMI Film Music Award for Lennie Niehaus and the Image Award in the category of Outstanding Supporting Actor in a Motion Picture for Mario Van Peebles.
 The film also received a nomination, from the Academy Awards for Best Sound for Les Fresholtz, Dick Alexander, Vern Poore and Bill Nelson.

 Box office

-At its widest distribution in the U.S., the film was screened at 1,647 theaters grossing $8,100,840 in its opening weekend.
-During that first weekend, the film opened in second place behind Star Trek IV: The Voyage Home.
+At its widest distribution in the United States, the film was screened at 1,647 theaters grossing $8,100,840 in its opening weekend.
+During that weekend, the film opened in second place behind Star Trek IV: The Voyage Home.
 Revenue dropped by 41% in its second week of release, earning $4,721,454.
 During its final weekend showing in theaters, the film grossed $1,040,729.
-It went on to take in a total of $42,724,017 in ticket sales during a seven-week theatrical run and a worldwide total of $121,700,000.
+It went on to take in a total of $42,724,017 in ticket sales during a seven-week theatrical run and a worldwide total of $121.7 million.
 It ranked 18th at the box office for 1986.